svidhy/final-project/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to enhance or extend the functionality of the dish search engine, please submit a pull request.
+If you'd like to enhance or extend the functionality of NutriSnap, please submit a pull request.

 ## License